Keep updated with phanganist.com by following our Facebook page.

 But why choose to stay in a hostel?
 If you're a solo traveler and are wanting to meet people then hostels are definitely the best way to go.

 It’s easy to mingle and do group tours which makes meeting others easy.
 But if you’re someone who wants privacy I wouldn’t recommend it.
+Staying in an 8 person dorm has its challenges, especially if you’re a light sleeper.

 Many hostels are orientated around partying so, if you’re a bit of a party animal and enjoy getting on the booze every night I doubt you will have any problems falling asleep.